baoanh1310/merkle-ui/README.md

-# VBI-UI
+# CEUS-MERKLE-AIRDROP-UI

-This is the front-end for VBI examples.
+This is the front-end for CEUS airdrop website.

 ## Quick Start